zane-xie/Dns-partition-detection/README.md

  ===== Dns partition detection: a handy tools =====

-Please read the following documents with a WWW browser. all
+Please read the following documents with a WWW browser.
-How to install Kyoto Tycoon is explained in the specification. all
+How to install Kyoto Tycoon is explained in the specification.

  all